 Moreover, while nerd-dom is now mainstream (even cool), it wasn't always this way and many nerds grew up suffering at the hands of dumb jocks or b*tchy mean girls.
 To succeed with him, show him you aren't one of those people and that he's awesome exactly the way he is.

 Is he smart?
 Computer savvy?
 Well-employed?
 Good in the sack?
-Make sure he knows you recognize what makes him great!
+Make sure he knows you recognize what makes him a great man.

 2. Never knock his nerdy tastes.
 Sure, the Star Wars posters or long days spent at Comic Con may seem silly to you, but everyone has unique interests that other people don't "get."
-And, really, how are a nerd's interests any different from a non-nerdy guy's obsession with Fantasy Football or baseball cards?
+And really, how are a nerd's interests any different from a non-nerdy guy's obsession with Fantasy Football or baseball cards?

-To belittle or make fun of his hobbies is to belittle him and sends the message that he isn’t good enough the way he is.
-Instead, give him free reign to be quirky.
+To belittle or make fun of his hobbies is to belittle him.
+Your judgement sends the message that he's not good enough the way he is.
+Instead, give him free rein to express his quirkiness.
 If you do, he's more likely to zip his lip when it comes to your giant shoe collection or your secret addiction to The Real Housewives of New York.